-Certain qualifying entities or funds (based in an EU member state or EEA country) can issue carried interest units to their French-based employees and managers.
+Certain qualifying entities or funds (incorporated in an EU member state or EEA country) can issue carried interest units to their French-based employees and managers.

-Qualifying carried interest can benefit from a special tax regime, whereby it is treated as capital gains and taxed at a flat 30% rate (including income tax and social contributions), rather than employment income, subject to certain conditions.
+Qualifying carried interest can benefit from a special tax regime, whereby it is treated as capital gains and taxed at a flat 30% rate (including income tax and social contributions), rather than employment income.